 Examples of degenerative conditions in the spine

-Many age-related spinal conditions are also associated with degenerative disc disease, another condition that can occur as we get older.
+Many age-related spinal conditions are associated with degenerative disc disease, a spine condition that can occur as we get older.
 Spinal discs are positioned between each of our vertebrae to provide cushion and absorb impact.
-The cartilage on the outside of these discs becomes weaker as we age and the jelly-like center can lose water content – leading to conditions associated with degenerative disc disease such as collapsed, bulging, and herniated discs.
-Since our spinal discs are responsible for keeping our vertebrae in the proper position, degenerative disc disease can cause vertebrae to move too closely together and the nerves in our spines to become impinged.
+The cartilage on the outside of these discs becomes weaker as we age and the jellylike center can lose water content, leading to conditions associated with degenerative disc disease such as collapsed, bulging and herniated discs.
+Since our spinal discs are responsible for keeping our vertebrae in the proper position, degenerative disc disease can cause vertebrae to move too closely together and the nerves in our spine to become compressed.

 Several degenerative conditions can lead to increased pressure on spinal nerve roots and the spinal cord, including:

 - Spinal stenosis.
 This condition occurs when the spinal canal becomes constricted.
 It is often caused by bone spurs, bulging or herniated discs and shifted vertebrae.

 - Osteoarthritis.
 Our joints are cushioned by cartilage, which deteriorates as we age.
 This deterioration is known as osteoarthritis.
 A number of symptoms are the result, including pain and stiffness in the spine when the spinal joints, called facet joints, are left without cushioning due to degenerating cartilage.